ansonl/ansonl.github.io/_posts/2019-05-21-messenger-expose-unfriends-bug-feature.md

 21APR19 - Facebook Security informs me that the expose unfriend behavior "is actually just intended functionality".

-XXX - *Facebook Messenger Expose Unfriends Bug/Feature is Intended Functionality* initial post published.
+21MAY19 - *Facebook Messenger Expose Unfriends Bug/Feature is Intended Functionality* initial post published.

-XXX - Facebook requests the post be removed while they investigate bug behavior further.
+21MAY19 - Facebook requests the post be removed while they investigate bug behavior further.

-30SEP19 - Facebook Security replies with bug bounty and short explanation.
+30SEP19 - Facebook Security replies with bug bounty and explanation on mitigation.